mmdrez4/SQL-Exchange/README.md

 We use training databases as sources and development databases as targets, generating over 100K SQL-NL pairs.

+---

+## 📖 Citation

+If you use this repository or the SQL-Exchange framework in your research, please cite:

+@article{daviran2025sql,
+  title={SQL-Exchange: Transforming SQL Queries Across Domains}, author={Daviran, Mohammadreza and Lin, Brian and Rafiei, Davood}, journal={arXiv preprint arXiv:2508.07087}, year={2025}
+}

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- ## 📢 Notice